 Hacking 'widely discussed' at Murdoch tabloid: ex-reporter

-British lawmakers released Tuesday a letter from a former News of the World journalist saying phone hacking was "widely discussed" at the tabloid, warning they could now recall James Murdoch to give evidence.
+British lawmakers released Tuesday a letter from a former News of the World journalist claiming phone hacking was "widely discussed" at the tabloid and warned they could recall James Murdoch to give evidence.

 Clive Goodman, the paper's former royal editor who was jailed for hacking in 2007, also alleged that ex-editor Andy Coulson, who went on to become Prime Minister David Cameron's media chief, tried to cover up the scandal.

-The letter released by parliament's media committee directly contradicts claims by media tycoon Rupert Murdoch's top lieutentants, who repeatedly claimed that they were unaware of the hacking and that Goodman was a rogue reporter.
+The letter released by parliament's media committee directly contradicts claims by media tycoon Rupert Murdoch's top lieutenants that they were unaware of the phone hacking and that Goodman was a rogue reporter.

-The committee recalled four former Murdoch executives to testify on September 6 and said it may also recall James Murdoch, the tycoon's son, over alleged inconsistencies in his testimony at an earlier hearing in July.
+The committee has recalled four former Murdoch executives to testify on September 6 and said it may also recall James Murdoch, the tycoon's son, over alleged inconsistencies in his testimony at a hearing in July.

-Goodman's explosive accusation comes in a letter he wrote in March 2007 to appeal against his dismissal from the now-shuttered News of the World after being jailed for conspiring to hack the phones of members of the royal household.
+Goodman's accusation comes in a letter he wrote in March 2007 to appeal against his dismissal from the now-shuttered News of the World, after being jailed for conspiring to hack the phones of members of the royal household.

 "This practice was widely discussed in the daily editorial conference, until explicit reference to it was banned by the editor (Coulson)," Goodman wrote.

-He also accused Coulson, who edited the News of the World from 2003-2007, of offering not to sack him if he agreed not to drag Britain's biggest selling Sunday newspaper into the phone hacking row during his court case.
+He also accused Coulson of offering not to sack him if he agreed not to drag Britain's biggest selling Sunday newspaper into the phone hacking row during his court case.